Tharun-Ninja/d4rkc0deCTF-2022/writeUps/crypto/crypto.md

 ![first_letter.png](./images/first_letter.png)

 yesss!
-Amazing work. so now we know that the length of ciphertext is 70 so the length of the flag must we 35 since ciphertext is ascii.
+Amazing work. so now we know that the length of ciphertext is 70 so the length of the flag must be 35 since ciphertext is ascii.
 So we can brute force the characters XORing the ciphertext and `d4rkc0de` or `d4rk{}c0de` with the factors of 35.
 Let's try 5 letters next.

 1st letter
 ```